Report on Government Services 2022

 The performance indicator framework provides information on equity, efficiency and effectiveness, and distinguishes the outputs and outcomes of homelessness services.

 The performance indicator framework shows which data are complete and comparable in this report.
 For data that are not considered directly comparable, text includes relevant caveats and supporting commentary.
 Section 1 discusses data comparability and completeness from a Report-wide perspective.
-In addition to the service area's Profile information, the Report’s statistical context (Section 2) contains data that may assist in interpreting the performance indicators presented in this section.
+In addition to the contextual information for this service area (see Context tab and supporting interpretative material), the Report’s statistical context (Section 2) contains data that may assist in interpreting the performance indicators presented in this section.

 Improvements to performance reporting for specialist homelessness services are ongoing and include identifying data sources to fill gaps in reporting for performance indicators and measures, and improving the comparability and completeness of data.